soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 12-04 Procedure for Requesting Waiver.* ::

-(a)  Any person seeking a waiver from the doing business database in connection with a transaction considered a business dealing with the city shall obtain a waiver application form from the CCPO as described in section 12-07 of this chapter.
+(a)  Any person seeking a waiver from the doing business database in connection with a transaction considered a business dealing with the city shall obtain a waiver application form from the CCPO as described in 43 RCNY § 12-07.
 The waiver applicant shall provide all information that is required of waiver applicants and submit the application to the agency involved with the transaction.

 (b) Within ten (10) business days of receipt of the waiver application from the applicant, the agency shall provide all information that is required of agencies and submit the completed application to the CCPO.
 The CCPO shall notify the waiver applicant when the waiver application is received from the agency.